MaBre01/docker-toolkit/README.md

-# Toolkit
+# ToolKit

 Toolkit gathering centralized useful containerized tools for local environments.

-This project contains a `docker-compose.yml` file for launching tools useful aside your regular Docker environments.
+This project contains 3 files for lauching tools useful in development and production environments.

-It contains the 3 following pieces of software.
+It contains the 5 following pieces of software.

  - **Traefik**: a reverse proxy listening on port 80 and 443 for routing requests to specific containers.
+ - **Ghosts**: a utility tool for automatically register local domain names into the native OS `hosts` file.
  - **Portainer**: a web UI for managing Docker stacks and Docker containers.
- - **Ghosts**: a utility tool for automatically register local domain names into the native OS `hosts` file.
+ - **Adminer**: a utility tool for manage all database in the `server_db` network.
+ - **MailHog**: a SMTP server to get all mail sent in the `server_mail` network.

 ## Quick start

 This project has to be started only once as it will automatically restart on the machine reboot.

+### Development environment
+First gen certificate with the script(certs/gen-cer.sh).

+Then docker-compose up -d

+Once it has started, you can browse [ghosts.local](https://ghosts.local) to find links to exposed containers through the proxy.

+### Production environment
-    docker-compose up -d
+docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d

-Once it has started, you can browse [ghosts.local](http://ghosts.local) to find links to exposed containers through the proxy.
+Once it has started, you can browse [ghosts_url](https://your_ghosts_url) to find links to exposed containers through the proxy.

-## Possibilities of errors

-It is possible that Docker create network with '-' in it name.
-You can add this caracter to fix this bug in the network name.